|

 STOOLS CARDS

-FOR BLOOD: 6-sample stool cards for blood had a specificity of 93.9% and a sensitivity of 23.9%.
+6-sample stool cards for blood had a specificity of 93.9% and a sensitivity of 23.9%.
 A single card from a

 rectal exam had a specificity of 97.5% and a sensitivity of only 4.9%.
 We cannot rely on this test to rule out colon cancers,